chrallard/bishop-nutrition/README.md

 pod install
 ```
 5. In Finder, navigate into the ios folder and open bishop_nutrition.xcworkspace.
 6. Plug in your iPhone and select it in the device dropdown.
 You can also use a simulator.
+If you choose to use a device, make sure your Apple ID is added to Xcode.
 7. In the menu bar, select Product -> Run.
 8. The app should install and run on your device.
 You may need to trust the app in your iPhone's settings.